We use entirely open source software for the programming and running of

 - The database.

-- Used for all the CGI and supporting scripts.
+- Used for all app code and supporting scripts.
 Although we quite like C++, we

 chose to use Perl instead as it is much easier for volunteers to get to grips